10 Important B2B Marketing Trends For 2021

 But that’s not really new: LinkedIn has always been a social network about business.

 What is new is that LinkedIn is growing fast.
-In fact, Microsoft reports that LinkedIn revenue is up 24% in the second quarter of 2020.
+In fact, Microsoft reported that LinkedIn revenue was up 16% in the third quarter of 2020.

 Why the growth?